ValoCookie/osu-Requests/README.md

 ---

-## What osu!lazer Requests does
+## What osu!
+Requests does

-osu!lazer Requests connects to a Twitch channel, watches chat for supported osu! beatmap links, adds valid requests to a queue, retrieves beatmap information, detects requested mods, and automatically sends accepted requests to the connected osu! recipient account through osu! chat.
+osu!l Requests connects to a Twitch channel, watches chat for supported osu! beatmap links, adds valid requests to a queue, retrieves beatmap information, detects requested mods, and automatically sends accepted requests to the connected osu! recipient account through osu! chat.

 The desktop app is designed for streamers who want a simple request workflow without needing viewers to use a separate website or form.